 I do not know why a person would need a trackpad this big; I see no advantage to its size.
 I do know of one disadvantage, though—accidental contact.
 On several occasions, I have been typing only to find that my cursor has suddenly flown off to another part of my document.
 My text has accompanied the cursor.
 The trackpad is so large that you cannot help but place your palms on it.
 It is like a black hole that sucks everything into its path.
 When your palms connect with the trackpad, they often move the cursor around despite your best efforts.
 Apple is supposedly using palm rejection to compensate for this fact.
 If so, their palm rejection software needs improvement.

 This is an Apple device.
 So, you expect it to be thin and beautiful.
 And, this is a thin and beautiful laptop.
 You just have to get over that bulging trackpad at its bottom.

 Steve Jobs famously said that OS X had icons so beautiful that people will want to lick them.
-[I prefer to lick doughnuts myself (though not like this).]
 This screen certainly has that “lickability” factor.
 It is gorgeous.
 The contrast ratio and color depth are impressive.
 Watch a movie on this laptop just once, and you will think that other laptops have vaseline covering their displays.
 The only screen comparable in the laptop market might be the display on a high-end Dell XPS 15’.